DevRajivSharma/Coding-Notes/Javascript_es6/javascript_as_backend/FileStructure.md

-# FileStructure tha is recommended
+# FileStructure that is recommended
 - src/
     - index [Point where first time call will hit]
     - app [Congig,UrlEncode,Cookies,etc]